sakaki-/gentoo-on-rpi-64bit/README.md

   <img src="https://raw.githubusercontent.com/sakaki-/resources/master/raspberrypi/pi3/kvm-bionic-vnc.png" alt="QEMU Guest Desktop with KVM Virtualization" width="800px"/>
   <br>Notice how the guest and host OSes in the above are running different *kernels* - it's not just a `chroot`.
 * If you'd like to remotely access your RPi3's desktop from another machine (whether a Linux PC, Windows PC, Mac or even another RPi3!), you can do so easily, by using [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing).
 Please see [these notes](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Run-a-Remote-VNC-Desktop-on-your-RPi3) for further details.
+* As of version 1.3.1 of the image, an Xfce4 startup service `rpi3-noblank` is active; this prevents the X11 screensaver from blanking the screen when it (i.e., the screensaver) is supposed to be turned off, as this can cause a mysterious 'black screen' (with no obvious way to recover, moving the mouse and keyboard don't work) under the `vc4-{f,}kms-v3d` graphics drivers.
+* As of version 1.3.1 of the image, and as noted earlier, a simple tool, [`pyconfig_gen`](url=https://github.com/sakaki-/pyconfig_gen) has been provided, for easy (GUI-based) update of (a subset of the features contained in) the `/boot/config.txt` file on the RPi3.
+This utility is autostarted on first boot for each user.
+Changes made to the `/boot/config`.txt file using this application are subject to ratification on reboot; if you do not explicitly accept them before a short time limit expires, an automatic reboot under the prior, 'last known good' config is performed.
+This prevents you from locking yourself out by specifying (e.g.) an HDMI mode that is unsupported by your display (as an additional precaution against this particular case, only modes reported as being supported by the currently connected display are presented for selection in the GUI).
+Currently, only a small (but hopefully, useful) subset of the options available may be edited via this application, but this will be increased in future.
+It is still possible to directly edit `/boot/config.txt` via `nano` etc. - the app ignores keys it does not manage.

 ## <a id="maintnotes"></a>Maintenance Notes (Advanced Users Only) (&darr;[skip](#miscpoints))